tobegit3hub/simple_tensorflow_serving/README.md

 print(result.text)
 ```

-### H2o Model

-Now it supports loading and serving the general H2o models.
+For H2o models, you can load with commands and configuration like these.

 ```
 # Start H2o server with "java -jar h2o.jar"